kartik-v/dependent-dropdown/README.md

 dependent dropdown.
 The dependent select will always be disabled until the server returns a valid list of values.

 ##### loading
-_boolean_ whether to show a loading progress spin indicator in the child dropdown element when server is processing the ajax response.
+_boolean_ whether to show a loading progress spin indicator and the loading text in the child dropdown element when server is processing the ajax response.
 Defaults to `true`.

 ##### loadingClass
 _string_ the CSS class to attach to the child dropdown element when the server is processing the ajax response.
 Defaults to `kv-loading`.

+##### loadingText
+_string_ the text to display in the child dropdown element when the server is processing the ajax response.
+Defaults to `Loading ...`.

 ##### placeholder
 _string_ | _boolean_ whether the child select has a default placeholder.
 This will create an option with an